Unexex/voxel/README.md

-# Delta
+# Voxel 1
-Delta is a programming language with extended features made as a Lua VM.
+Voxel is a programming language with extended features made as a Lua VM.

-## Why delta
+## Why vVxel
-Delta can compile to multiple languages and can be used for anything, with its simple syntax and extended features compared to lua, c, c++.
+Voxel can compile to multiple languages and can be used for anything, with its simple syntax and extended features compared to lua, c, c++.

 ## Credits
 - [ljs](https://github.com/mingodad/ljs) for some code.